OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

-This document details the creation of an expanding card effect using only CSS.
-No JavaScript is required!
-This effect showcases the power of CSS transitions and transforms to create engaging user interface elements.
-The card expands on hover, revealing more content.
+This document details a CSS-only solution for creating an expanding card effect.
+The card expands vertically when hovered over, revealing additional content.
+No JavaScript is required.
+This example uses plain CSS3, but could be easily adapted to frameworks like Tailwind CSS.

 **Description of the Styling:**

-The styling uses a combination of CSS transitions, transforms (`scale`), and pseudo-elements (`::before` and `::after`) to achieve the expanding effect.
-The card itself is styled with a simple box-shadow and padding.
-The hidden content is initially hidden with `max-height: 0; overflow: hidden;` and then revealed using `max-height` set dynamically with the height of the content on hover.
-The subtle animation is added via the transition property applied to max-height.
+The effect is achieved primarily using the CSS `transition` property and the `max-height` property.
+Initially, the card has a limited `max-height`, hiding the secondary content.
+On hover, the `max-height` is removed, allowing the card to expand to its natural height.
+We also use subtle animations to enhance the user experience.

 **Full Code:**